metallb/metallb/website/content/concepts/maturity.md

 ## Developers

-While MetalLB's copyright is owned by Google, this is _not_ an official Google project.
-The project doesn't have any other form of corporate sponsorship, other than GCP credits generously provided by Google to run test infrastructure.
+MetalLB's copyright was owned by Google, until March 2019.
+However, it was never an official Google project.
+The project doesn't have any form of corporate sponsorship.

-The majority of code changes, as well as the overall direction of the project, is a personal endeavor of [one person](https://www.dave.tf), working on MetalLB in their spare time.
+The majority of code changes, as well as the overall direction of the project, is a personal endeavor of [one person](https://www.dave.tf), working on MetalLB in their spare time as motivation allows.

 This means that, currently, support and new feature development is mostly at the mercy of one person's availability and resources.
 You should set your